-DPL Australia Pty Ltd ("DPLA") is registered in Australia with ABN 24 092 695 933.
-Dental Protection Limited ("DPL") is registered in England (No. 2374160) and along with DPLA is part of the Medical Protection Society Limited ("MPS") group of companies.
-MPS is registered in England (No. 36142).
-Both DPL and MPS have their registered office at Level 19, The Shard, 32 London Bridge Street, London, SE1 9SG.
-DPL serves and supports the dental members of MPS.
-All the benefits of MPS membership are discretionary, as set out in MPS's Memorandum and Articles of Association.
+Dental Protection Limited is registered in England (No. 2374160) and is a wholly owned subsidiary of The Medical Protection Society Limited ("MPS") which is registered in England (No. 36142).
+Both companies use 'Dental Protection' as a trading name and have their registered office at Level 19, The Shard, 32 London Bridge Street, London, SE1 9SG.

+Dental Protection Limited serves and supports the dental members of MPS with access to the full range of benefits of membership, which are all discretionary, and set out in MPS's Memorandum and Articles of Association.
+MPS is not an insurance company.
+Dental Protection® is a registered trademark of MPS.